 The Cost Proposal shall be submitted using the pricing worksheet set forth in Attachment F of this RFP.
 Bidders should submit both an Excel and a PDF version of Attachment F.

 The Bidder’s Cost Proposal shall include all charges of any kind associated with the goods and services offered by the bidder in order to meet all RFP requirements.
 Bidders are instructed to not bid a cost for the transition period prior to start of operations.
 Any charges associated with the Contract transition period shall be reflected in operations costs beginning July 1, 2018.
-The Agency will not be liable for any fees or charges for the goods and services offered by the bidder that are not set forth in the Cost Proposal.
+The Agency will not be liable for any fees or charges for the goods and services offered by the bidder that are not set forth in the Cost Proposal, except for CAC member attendance costs to be reimbursed as a pass-through cost.

 Section 4 Evaluation Of Bid Proposals